Anadi Muktaraj Shri Abjibapa

 In his thought, Lord Swaminarayan was Purna Purushottama Narayana (Para-Brahman) who manifested Himself on this earth in human form out compassion to liberate innumerable souls by total use of his grace and freewill alone into his own state of absolute and perpetual bliss.
 This state of total oneness with the Supreme image of God he called dwelling in the image Murti.
 An individual who experienced this state he called Anadi or Kaivalya Mukta i.e. the one who is eternally liberated from samsara.
 While the word "murti" could ordinarily refers to idol or photograph, he used it in the special sense to indicate form or logos called svarupa in sanskrit.

+Ontological Context and Manifestation

+Within Swaminarayan theological tradition, the manifestation of Abji Bapashri is understood in relation to the soteriological vision of Lord Swaminarayan.
+Lord Swaminarayan established a religious movement centered on moral discipline, social reform, and devotional practice.

+According to tradition, he stated that his spiritual mission would continue for 125 years beyond his physical presence.
+After his death in 1830, this continuity is believed to have been maintained through a lineage of spiritually realized figures known as Satpurushes.
+Some Swaminarayan traditions hold that a manifestation of the Lord’s resolve was anticipated fifteen years after his departure, a role attributed by followers to Abjibapashri.